xiaozhong21/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 25: June 15, 2021

+**Today's Progress**: Finished "Fundamentals Part 2" of The Odin Project.

+**Thoughts:** Finally got back on track with TOP after juggling several interviews and obligations.
+I realize that I actually MISS coding and can't wait to come back to it!
+Now the serious learning mode ON! :)

 ### Day 24: June 10, 2021

 **Today's Progress**: Finished the 4-chapter introductory course of the Practicum course.